kbooten/manualstyletransfer/README.md

 # Manual Style Transfer

-Style Transfer is a computational task in which the style of one author or discourse is projected onto a text---e.g. a pop song may be made Shakespearean.
+Style Transfer is a computational task in which the style of one author or discourse is projected onto a text.

-Manual Style Transfer is an interface that directs the writer to manually transform a sentence to be more Whitmanic.
+Manual Style Transfer is an interface that directs the writer to manually transform a sentence to be (in this case) more Whitmanic.
+A classifier trained to distinguish between authors is used to judge Whitmanicity.
+Word Mover's Distance (Kusner, 2015) is used to keep track of semantic distance from the original sentence.

 ![interface](img/screenshot.png)